 A perfumer will tell you that when they smell a perfume they can identify many different 'notes' - "Woody", "Oriental", "Fresh" and "Floral" being the four main areas.
 To me, sweet peas have a fresh, citrus smell, but it would be interesting to know what a professional perfumer can smell.
 What scents do you pick up when smelling sweet peas?
 Put your thoughts in the Comments section below and don't forget to include the variety you are referencing.

 The Most Fragrant Sweet Peas

 We often receive emails asking us which are the most fragrant sweet peas (and if we have seed available).
 This year I am happy to be able to offer sweet pea seed for three of the most fragrant sweet pea varieties: 'Heaven Scent' Sweet Pea, 'High Scent' Sweet Pea and 'More Scent' Sweet Pea.
-Over time, the consensus has been that these two varieties have a stronger than average scent.
+Over time, the consensus has been that these three varieties have a stronger than average scent.

 Their names really give away that every single stem will fill the air with a deliciously sweet, fresh fragrance.